hpdobrica/digital-garden-public/Measuring Traffic.md

 date : 29-05-2022
 ---

-Traffic shows us how much demand is placed on the system, and is one of the [[The Four Golden Signals of Monitoring]].
+Traffic shows us how much demand is placed on the system, and is one of the [[Public/The Four Golden Signals of Monitoring]].

 How you track traffic, largely depends on what type of service you are running.